hackinghat/exchange-simulator-java/README.md

 amend this class to adjust simulator level things like the speed of simulator, the number of agents, and the default behaviour for market makers.

-Amending the simulator is one thing but changing the agent behaviour is perhaps the most interesting thing to do which you can do by changing the `ZeroIntelligenceAgent` class.
+Amending the simulator is one way to affect the simulation, another (perhaps more interesting way) is by changing the agent behaviour.
+You can do by changing the `ZeroIntelligenceAgent` class.

 If you know how to use [VisualVM](https://visualvm.github.io/) there are also some live settable config exposed by JMXBeans.